 Since the center’s early days, public art of historical and cultural significance has created a visually pleasing and engaging environment for visitors.
-In 2017, the center will complete a Public Art Project.
-The project will result in the addition of a major new art installation that further enlivens the center’s public areas and creates an iconic image and identity for the facility.
+In 2017, the center completed a Public Art Project.
+The project resulted in the addition of a major new art installation that further enlivened the center’s public areas and created an iconic image and identity for the facility.

-The center’s most prominent historical artwork is the Mayo Memorial, made up of eight-foot bronze sculptures of Drs.
-Will and Charlie Mayo in their surgeons’ operating gowns.
+The center’s most prominent historical artwork is the Mayo Memorial, made up of 8' bronze sculptures of Drs.
+Will + Charlie Mayo in their surgeons’ operating gowns.
 Created by James Earle Fraser in 1950, the sculptures were originally displayed in Mayo Park, behind Mayo Civic Center.
-The sculptures later stood in front of Mayo Civic Center, but were restored and returned to their original location in August, 2016.
+The sculptures later stood in front of Mayo Civic Center, but were restored and returned to their original location in August 2016.

 9/11 Memorial Stained Glass